guardian/dotcom-rendering/docs/architecture/3rd party technical review/000-technical-review-records.md

 ## Decision

-For all 3rd party technical reviews in this project, a record will be created with a filename of `XXX-technical-review.md` where XXX is the monotonically increasing number described in the linked document.
+For all third-party technical reviews in this project, a record will be created with a filename of `XXX-technical-review.md` where XXX is the monotonically increasing number described in the linked document.

-Pleae note that as records will be public, specific attention should be paid about information being disclosed.
+Please note that as records will be public, specific attention should be paid about information being disclosed.

 ## Status